ljunggren/boozang-docs/README.md

 ![](images/create-project.png)

 ### Installation Options
 Boozang is completely hosted in the Cloud and supports running from client-side without a client-side installation.
-For users who do not have access to the application root we also provide a Chrome browser extension.
+We recommend using the Chrome browser extension, even if it's not mandatory.

 **Installing the Chrome extension**

-For users without access to the application webroot, or for users who want to do cross-domain testing, we provide a Chrome extension.
+W recommend using the Chrome extension to enable all Boozang features, such as cross-browser testing.
 The Chrome extension can be downloaded from the Chrome web store [here](https://chrome.google.com/webstore/detail/boozang-ai/bnaebcjlolajbgllgjlmlfobobdemmki).
 To launch the Boozang tool using the Chrome extension, click "Launch" in the Cloud management interface, and you will be prompted to install the Chrome extension.

 **Installing the bz fragment**

+There is also a second installation option, that will require a little more technical know-how.
 Create a project at http://ai.boozang.com and download the HTML snippet.
 The snippet is copied to the webroot (where your index.html or similar would be located).
 To launch the Boozang tool, access the snippet in any browser, such as http://myapplication.com/bz.html or http://localhost:8080/bz.html.

 Tip: Using the bz fragment allows for running tests in headless browser mode.
 This allows for simple CI integration using the Boozang test runner.